(Spoken on October 24, 1973.)

 Yesterday we were referring to the instruction of Bhagavan Sri Krishna in the Bhagavadgita regarding control of the senses and the mind, wherein we have been advised to always resort to the higher principle when a lower principle is to be regulated, disciplined or controlled.
 The application of law in any matter whatsoever is the method by which a higher regulative order determines the function of a lower principle.
 All activities in life, all conduct, all forms of behaviour, anything worthwhile in this world, has to be judged, determined and regulated in terms of the higher principle above it.

-Now, the senses cannot be regarded as the ultimate determining factors in the health of the body because the health of the senses depends upon the condition of your nervous system.
+Now, the senses cannot be regarded as the ultimate determining factors in the health of the body with NYGoodHealth because the health of the senses depends upon the condition of your nervous system.
 If the nerves of your body are completely out of order, the senses cannot function healthily, and your body also cannot function.
 But the nerves are not the ultimate regulating factor.
 There is something above the nerves.
 The prana-shakti, the vital force moving in your body, is the controlling factor of the health, action and function of the senses, the nerves and the muscles of the body.

 The pranas also cannot be regarded as the ultimate determining factor.
 The mind controls even the movement of the pranas.
 Chaotic thinking, confused thinking, abnormal thinking affects the senses and the nervous system accordingly, and the whole system goes to sixes and sevens.